 4. You Include Regular Physical Activity

 Of course, you can’t talk about longevity without talking about movement.
 It really is simple: the more you move, the longer you will be able to.
 When you stop moving, eventually moving becomes more difficult.
-Studies show that people with greater mobility in old age have a longer life expectancy of at least five years than those that have poor mobility.
+Studies show that people with greater mobility in old age have a longer life expectancy of at least five years than those who have poor mobility.
 (16)

 Beyond mobility, exercise of course has an incredible impact on your overall health.
 Though the recommended amount of physical activity is 150 minutes per week, even just 15 minutes can add three years to your life, with your risk of premature death decreasing by 4% for every additional 15 minutes.
 (17)